Low self-esteem… We have all been there…

-We haven’t done this yet, but I have music for a dance party, a face mask, some popcorn and some girlie rom-com movies with our names on it.
+We haven’t done this yet, but I have music for a dance party, a face mask, some popcorn, and some girlie rom-com movies with our names on them.
 We spent this last week’s social distancing watching Love is Blind.
 I don’t think she nor I have ever yelled at a TV more than when watching this show.

 I know she dresses like a tomboy, but I want to show her you can be boyish, but still girlie at the same time.
 Also, it’s really good to take care of your body and do things for yourself that make you feel good.
 It’s important to have a self-care night.

 Help her find something amazing she is talented at.

 This one I thought was clear to her, but apparently, it is not.
 She is getting better and better every day with her drawings.
 Yet, she still says they suck.
 She is a very creative person and needs a reminder she is badass.
 I have made it a part of her chores to color, draw or write.

 She used to write such amazing stories that would make no sense to us, but she loved them so much and she needs to continue that.
 She reads so much that should she write her own book.